Philippe Aw: Club career

 In 1998, after coaches P. N. Sivaji and Arasu, who managed Aw at Tiong Bahru, moved to join Balestier Khalsa, they brought him along and signed him on professional terms to play for the club.
 Aw made his debut the same year.
 The following year, after Aw had graduated from Ngee Ann Polytechnic, he joined Home United while serving in the Singapore Police Force for his mandatory national service.
-After staying with the club for four S.League seasons, Aw left to pursue his career as a full-time police officer, while playing for Police SA in the Singapore National Football League, until he retired from football by the end of 2006.
+After staying with the club for four S.League seasons, Aw left to pursue his career as a full-time police officer, while playing for Police SA (now known as Lion City Sailors) in the Singapore National Football League, until he retired from football by the end of 2006.

 Coaching career

 In 2007, at the offer of Home United's Prime League coach Bernard Lim following his resignation from his job as a police officer, Aw rejoined Home United in a youth coaching role at the club's Centre of Excellence, where he focused on growing the talent pool of young footballers.
 He served in that capacity for six years spanning from 2007 till the end of 2012.
 The following year, Aw served as the club's Prime League coach, guiding them to be crowned as the 2014 Prime League champions.
 Towards the end of 2014, Aw was offered the managerial role after his predecessor, South Korean manager Lee Lim-saeng had left.